FAQ

 Transport

-Typically it is the responsibility of the buyer to arrange transport -- that way it is a contract between you and the transport company, and you can be in control.
+Transport is the responsibility of the buyer to arrange transport — that way it is a contract between you and the transport company, and you can be in control.
 There are many reputable mini cattle transport companies and we are happy to give you referrals.

-We often deliver "locally" within the state of Colorado, and we have even delivered to Texas!
-We LOVE meeting you in person, so if you are not able to pick up personally, let's figure out the best thing that works for us both.
+We often deliver "locally" within the state of Colorado as well as places within a day's drive — we have even delivered to Texas!
+We LOVE meeting you in person, so if you are not able to pick up yourself, let's figure out the best thing that works for us both.

 Contract terms